iPad 9 LTE Button Control Cable Replacement

 Step 3

-The next three steps will introduce you to the Anti-Clamp, a nifty little tool we created to make opening your device a breeze.
-If you’re not using the Anti-Clamp, feel free to hop down three steps for a different approach.
+In the next three steps, we'll show you how to use the Anti-Clamp—a handy little tool we designed to make opening your device a breeze.
+If you're not using the Anti-Clamp, no worries!
+Just skip ahead three steps for a different method.

-If you discover that your iPad's surface is a bit too slippery for the Anti-Clamp to grip, just use some tape to give it a little extra traction.
+If the surface of your iPad is a little too smooth for the Anti-Clamp to grip, just stick some tape on it to give it a little extra traction.

-- Flip the blue handle back to release the Anti-Clamp’s arms.
+- Gently pull the blue handle back to unlock the arms of the Anti-Clamp.

-- Set something under your iPad so it sits nice and level between the suction cups.
+- Place something under your iPad to keep it level and snug between the suction cups.

-- Stick the suction cups near the middle of the left side—one at the top, one at the bottom.
+- Position the suction cups about halfway along the left edge—one at the top, one at the bottom.

-- Hold the bottom part of the Anti-Clamp steady and press down firmly on the top suction cup to get a good grip.
+- Keep the bottom of the Anti-Clamp steady and give a firm press on the top suction cup to get a good grip.

 Step 4

-- Now, twist the handle a full 360 degrees or until those suction cups start to stretch like a good workout.
+- Twist the handle clockwise, going a full 360 degrees or until the cups start to stretch out a bit.

-- Keep an eye on those suction cups to ensure they're in sync.
-If they start to wobble out of formation, just loosen them a tad and bring those arms back into line.
+- Keep those suction cups lined up nice and straight.
+If they start to drift out of alignment, loosen them just a tad and realign the arms.

 Step 5

-If the Anti-Clamp isn't giving you enough wiggle room, just heat it up a bit more and twist the handle clockwise half a turn.
-Easy peasy!
+If the Anti-Clamp isn't creating enough of a gap, just give it a little extra heat and twist the handle clockwise about half a turn.

-- Hang tight for about a minute to let that adhesive loosen up a bit and create a nice little opening for you.
+- Give the adhesive a minute to relax and create a little breathing room for you.

-- Slide an opening pick under the digitizer once the Anti-Clamp has worked its magic and made a big enough gap.
+- Gently slide an opening pick under the digitizer when the Anti-Clamp has made a big enough gap.

-- Go ahead and skip the next step.
+- Feel free to skip the next step.

 Step 6

-- Now, gently pull up on the suction handle to create a tiny gap between the digitizer and the frame.
-You’re doing great!
+- Gently lift up that screen with the suction handle to open up a tiny gap between the digitizer and the frame.

 Tools Used